Blake-Dowling/Deep-Q-Snake/README.md

 # Python Tensorflow Deep Neural Network Q-Learning Snake Game Agent

-## Trains a Deep Neural Network to win a game of Snake uring Q-Learning
+## Trains a Deep Neural Network to win a game of Snake using Q-Learning

 ## This project is a Python application that trains a deep neural network using the game state as input and the snake's direction as output.
 It works by: